David Graham Wolf, TerraCorps Spin-off Director

 Hanna Mogensen, TerraCorps Operations & Communications Manager

 Hanna supports theTerraCorps program on a statewide scale.
 Hanna manages member recruitment and onboarding, communications and marketing, and day-to-day administration of program operations.
 Prior to joining TerraCorps, Hanna spent two years working on a large-scale coastal restoration project along the North Shore of Massachusetts where she started as an SCA-AmeriCorps member.
 She also worked as a research technician on Mount Desert Island with the MDI Biological Laboratory and taught environmental education with Maine Audubon, Catalina Island Conservancy, and The Advent School.
-Hanna holds a bachelor’s degree from Smith College in biology and environmental science & policy.
-She originally hails from Maine, but now calls Somerville home and is enjoying a taste of city life. firstname.lastname@example.org
+Hanna holds a Bachelor’s degree from Smith College in biology and environmental science & policy.
+She originally hails from Maine, but now calls Somerville home and is enjoying a taste of city life. email@example.com

-Thai Ha-Ngoc, Founding Board Trustee
+Thai Ha-Ngoc, Founding Board Director (Treasurer)

 Thai is the Director of Finance and Operations at Daily Table, an innovative not-for-profit grocery store focused on increasing community health in Dorchester, Massachusetts.
 Prior to his joining Daily Table in 2016, Thai worked for five years at the Henry P. Kendall Foundation as a grant program associate supporting projects aimed at creating a resilient and healthy food system in New England.
 Thai is a MassLIFT AmeriCorps alumni (2010) having completed his year of national service as a Land Stewardship Coordinator at Sudbury Valley Trustees.
 He is a graduate of Bowdoin College with a Bachelor’s degree in Environmental Studies and Economics, a Steering Committee Co-chair of the Saffron Circle, a giving circle funding social change in the Greater Boston Asian community, and a research associate for Farm to Institution New England.

-Marcela Maldonado, Founding Board Trustee
+Marcela Maldonado, Founding Board Director (Clerk)

 Marcela is the Preserve Coordinator at New York Chapter of The Nature Conservancy where she stewards a portfolio of properties in Mount Kisco, New York.
 Prior to working at TNC, Marcela was the Stewardship Program Manager at Mount Grace Land Conservation Trust, and worked for the Golden Gate National Park Conservancy on habitat restoration and volunteer management, and also lead Spanish language natural history interpretative programs.
 Marcela has served as a mentor and supervisor to a handful of MassLIFT AmeriCorps members, and led workshops on cultural competency and active inclusion at the annual MassLIFT/TerraCorps residential orientation at Harvard Forest.
 She is a graduate of Mount Holyoke College with a Bachelor’s degree in Biology, and serves on the Appalachian Trail Conservancy’s Next Generation Advisory Council.

-Lianna Lee, Founding Board Trustee
+Lianna Lee, Founding Board Director

 Lianna is the Communications & Community Programs Manager at the Tug Hill Tomorrow Land Trust in Watertown New York.
 Prior to joining Tug Hill Tomorrow, Lianna worked at the Ammonoosuc Conservation Trust leading their community outreach program.
 Lianna is a MassLIFT AmeriCorps alumni (2012) having completed a year of national service as a Community Engagement Coordinator at Wildlands Trust.
 Her desire to understand and share environmental issues has taken her from the mountains of China as a field assistant, to the rainforests of Cameroon as a Peace Corps Volunteer.
 She holds a B.A. in Environmental Studies from Mount Holyoke College.
 In her free-time you can find her going vertical on rock walls or kayaking on Lake Ontario.

-Ben Padilla, Founding Board Trustee
+Ben Padilla, Founding Board Director

 Ben is pursuing his Ph.D in the Department of Environmental Conservation at the University of Massachusetts – Amherst, where he studies the ecology of urban ecosystems, and works to bridge the gap between scientists and the public by engaging people in the exploration of the natural world in their own communities.
 Prior to pursuing his doctorate, Ben earned an M.Ed. from UMass, an M.S. from Ohio State University, and a B.S. from Gordon College.
-He is a certified high school teacher having taught 9th grade environmental science in Springfield, MA and an environmental educator having developed and run a number of summer camps.
+He is a certified high school teacher having taught 9th grade environmental science in Springfield, Massachusetts and an environmental educator having developed and run a number of summer camps.
 Ben is a MassLIFT AmeriCorps alumni (2012) having completed his year of national service as a Community Engagement Coordinator at Groundwork Lawrence.

-Dr. Jason Rhoades, Ph.D, Founding Board Trustee
+Dr. Jason Rhoades, Ph.D, Founding Board Director

 Jason directs the International Service Program and serves on the faculty in the Departments of Environmental Studies and Management at Antioch University New England.
 In his teaching, research, and work as a practitioner, Jason focuses on fostering grassroots engagement at the community level to create positive social and environmental outcomes.
 Jason is a MassLIFT AmeriCorps alumni (2010) having completed a year of national service as a Community Engagement Coordinator at Mount Grace Land Conservation Trust.
-Jason is also Peace Corps alum having served two years in Armenia.
-He earned his Ph.D in Environmental Studies from Antioch University New England in 2016 and his MS in Forestry from Michigan Technological University in 2008.
+Jason is also a Peace Corps alum having served two years in Armenia.
+He earned his Ph.D in Environmental Studies from Antioch University New England in 2016 and his M.S. in Forestry from Michigan Technological University in 2008.